Search This Blog

 Hugh Armitage leads Demelza Poldark on the moors to be unfaithful

 Before concluding on how Demelza fell from grace, it's relevant to refer to her will power in this whole infidelity debacle.
 In her romantic affair with Hugh, Demelza was the pursued rather than the pursuer.
 If there was one key feature about Hugh Armitage it was his persistence with her.
-Up until the beach trip she had shown the will to fend him off on their previous meetings.
+Up until the beach trip Demelza had shown the will to fend Hugh off on their previous meetings.
 Jud's disclosure to her nine months before that Ross had been spotted at Sawle Church yard with a woman she realised was Elizabeth, has some relevance.
 It was referred in the text as a matter that had been in the back of her mind those past months and was 'a little corrosive eating away at her normal contentment;..'
 Naturally in light of Ross's previous infidelity with Elizabeth and their past love connection generally, the secrecy made this all the more suspicious and how could she be sure if there were not more secret meetings that took place and he too was being unfaithful again.
 Even though she did not include this as a key reason for her infidelity, hence it was not a revenge attack and she acknowledges in her thoughts that her impulses were somewhat over powering, readers are told that in that key moment with Hugh on the beach 'the knowledge (of these secret meetings) had come suddenly to the forefront and on the instant eroded her will.'
 Together with the other factors at play and her weakened will power to put up some defences against him, unlike at her previous meetings with him, this time she was not mentally strong enough to resist against his persistence.
 And so our heroine along with Ross became tarred as a significantly flawed one.

 A Drop From Demelza's Pedestal